-When making choices about your program for 2017, you should seek advice and information from your classroom teachers, your year level coordinator and careers teacher.
+When making choices about your program for 2021, you should seek advice and information from your classroom teachers, your Industry and Enterprise Teacher and Careers Practitioner.

 Choosing a Year 12 Subject in Year 11

 Students may choose a Year 12 3/4 unit for completion in Year 11 (Fast Tracking).